Coding and Reimbursement Overview

 01/01/2021 (revised 04/06/2021)

-New Audiology CPT Codes for 2021
+New Audiology CPT Codes Introduced in 2021

 The American Academy of Audiology (Academy) and the American Speech-Language-Hearing Association (ASHA) are pleased to announce the publication of seven new Current Procedural Terminology (CPT ®) codes for auditory-evoked potentials (AEP) and vestibular-evoked myogenic potential (VEMP) services.
 The American Medical Association (AMA) CPT Editorial Panel approved these codes for implementation on January 1, 2021.